Frontend-Wizard/interactive-pricing-component/README.md

 # Frontend Mentor - Interactive pricing component solution

-This is a solution to the Stats preview card challenge on Frontend Mentor.
+This is a solution to the Interactive pricing component challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview